 - sesame seeds

-- Mix the meat and seasonings together and brown in a non-stick skillet over medium-high heat.
+- Mix the meat and seasonings together in a bowl and brown on the griddle.

-- Add the vegetables into the pan and cook over high heat until the caggable is wilted and tender.
-Drain any excess liquid from the pan.
+- Add the vegetables to the griddle and turn the heat up to high heat until the cabbage is wilted and tender.
+Let any excess liquid drain into the grease catch.

-- Mix together the sauce ingredients and add to the pan.
+- Mix together the sauce ingredients and pour over the meat and vegetable mixture.
 Cook over medium-high heat until thickened.